 In key stage 1 the PSHE Curriculum (Cambridgeshire Personal Development Programme) teaches the importance if making safe choices and encouraging children to develop independence and freedom to make choices for themselves.

-The key stage 2 PSHE Curriculum is taught through Philosophy for children and the Cristopher Winter Project materials on Sex and Relationship Education and Drugs Education.
-They teach the importance in making safe choices and encouraging children to develop independence and freedom to make choices for themselves.
+The key stage 2 PSHE Curriculum is taught through Philosophy for children.
+We teach the importance in making safe choices and encouraging children to develop independence and freedom to make choices for themselves.
+This is also reflected in the teaching of our Relationships and Sex Education and Health Education.

 Staff help children understand respect by modeling respectful, caring relationships and listening skills.
 Staff also help children to understand respect by talking about how actions and words can affect others.